Climate change and European Aquatic RESources

 CERES for Blue Growth

-CERES is investigating how climate change will influence Europe’s most important fish and shellfish resources and the economic activities depending on them.
+From 2016 to 2020, CERES investigated how climate change will influence Europe’s most important fish and shellfish resources and the economic activities depending on them.

-We will develop tools and strategies that help fisheries, aquaculture sectors and governments to prepare for the adverse changes or future benefits of climate change.
+We developed tools and strategies that can help fisheries, aquaculture sectors and governments to prepare for the adverse changes or future benefits of climate change.

 This project receives funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 678193 (CERES, Climate Change and European Aquatic Resources).
 The content of this website does not reflect the official opinion of the European Union.
 Responsibility for the information and views expressed therein lies entirely with the author(s).